Vehicular Access [Dropped Kerb] and hard surfacing

 In order to construct a dropped kerb - known as a vehicular access in planning terms - you will need to submit an application to us and, once decided, send a copy of our decision notice, along with other documentation that may be required, to the Highways Authority for them to issue a licence.

-As far as the District Council is concerned, there are two types of application which may apply; either 'Full Planning' or a 'Certificate of Lawfulness for Proposed Use'.
-Links to both forms and guidance notes are in the right hand panel of this webpage or you can apply electronically via the Planning Portal - Apply online or by email to email@example.com
+As far as the Council is concerned, there are two types of application which may apply; either 'Full Planning' or a 'Certificate of Lawfulness for Proposed Use'.
+Links to both forms and guidance notes are at the bottom of this webpage or you can apply electronically via the Planning Portal - Apply online or by email to firstname.lastname@example.org

 Either application takes 6-8 weeks and, along with the completed application form, you will need to submit: